-(Signature) (Spelled Signature), (title), (date).
+(Si gnature) ) ( S pelled Sig gnature ), ( (title ), ( date ).

-(D) Include a list of contacts and contact information for persons within the operator's company, and any alternates, responsible for overseeing and implementing the plan.
-If the operator contracts for this service, contact information and alternates for the contractor shall be provided.

-(2) The timetable for implementation and completion shall include key milestones and, at a minimum, consider the following: purchase of equipment, acquisition of permits, and securing qualified individuals for construction.

-(A) The operator must implement the plan according to the timetable submitted.

-(B) Deviation from the timetable submitted in the plan must be communicated to the State Fire Marshal in writing and should demonstrate good cause for delay.

-(3) The startup plan shall be consistent with the requirements of 49 CFR 195.402(c)(7).

-(4) The testing program shall be consistent with the requirements of Section 2115 (Testing Requirements And Test Failures).

-(5) The training program shall be consistent with the requirements of Section 2116 (Training Requirements).

-(d) The State Fire Marshal shall commence enforcement consistent with the timing for compliance requirements found in Section 2108 of this Article for implementation plans unless the operator provides an explanation demonstrating good cause for delaying implementation past the deadline.

-(e) The State Fire Marshal shall commence enforcement consistent with the timing for compliance requirements found in Section 2108 of this Article for operators who fail to implement and complete the plan absent a showing of good cause.
+- (D) Include a list of contacts and contact information for persons within the operator's company, and any alternates, responsible for overseeing and implementing the plan.
+If the operator contracts for this service, contact information and alternates for the contractor shall be provided. - (2) The timetable for implementation and completion shall include key milestones and, at a minimum, consider the following: purchase of equipment, acquisition of permits, and securing qualified individuals for construction. - (A) The operator must implement the plan according to the timetable submitted. - (B) Deviation from the timetable submitted in the plan must be communicated to the State Fire Marshal in writing and should demonstrate good cause for delay. - (3) The startup plan shall be consistent with the requirements of 49 CFR 195.402(c)(7). - (4) The testing program shall be consistent with the requirements of Section 2115 (Testing Requirements). - (5) The training program shall be consistent with the requirements of Section 2116 (Training Requirements). - (d) For implementation plans that do not project completion by July 1, 2021, the operator shall provide an explanation demonstrating good cause for delaying implementation past the deadline. - (e) An operator who fails to implement and complete the plan, by July 1, 2021, absent a showing of good cause, may be subject to enforcement pursuant to California Government Code 51018.6 and 51018.8.

-Note: Authority cited: Sections 51010, 51013.1 51013.5 and 51015 Government Code.
-Sections 60104 and 60105, Title 49 of the United States Code.
-Reference: Sections 51010, 51010.5, 51013, 51013.1 51013.5, 51015, 51015.4 and 51016 Government Code.
-Sections 60104 and 60105, Title 49 of the United States Code.
+Note: Authority cited: Sections 51013.1, 51018.6, and 51018.8 Government Code.
+Reference: Section 51013.1, 51018.6, and 51018.8 Government Code.

-§ 2114 - Notice of Any New Construction or Retrofit Of Pipelines
+§ 2114 - Notice Of Any New Construction Or Retrofit Of Pipelines